 - Click to checkmark/enable the Add Desktop Context Menu and Show Notification Tray Icon.

-- Once done, close the Nvidia Control Panel window, and try checking the issue again.
+- Once done, close the Nvidia Control Panel window, and try rechecking the issue.

 2. Restart Nvidia Network Service

-It can also possible that the Nvidia Network Service is somehow not running in the background which literally causing multiple issues apart from the service missing error.
+It can also be possible that the Nvidia Network Service is somehow not running in the background, which causing multiple issues apart from the service missing error.
 To fix that issue:

 - Press the Windows + R keys to open up the Run dialog box.

-- Type services.msc in the text field and click on OK to open the Services window.
+- Type services.msc in the text field and click OK to open the Services window.

 - Now, scroll down the list, and locate the Nvidia Display Container LS option.